ithacagenerator/IG-3DP-Profiles/README.md

 #### [*Read the IG Prusa Usage instructions here*](/prusa)

-This is a tasteully modified Josef Průša i3 MK2.5S printer running the OEM Marlin [1.x fork, Prusa Firmware](https://github.com/prusa3d/Prusa-Firmware).
+This is a heavily modified Josef Průša printer that started life as an i3 MK2.5S.
+It currently uses an [Einsy Rambo](https://reprap.org/wiki/EinsyRambo_development) [v1.2](https://ultimachine.com/products/einsy-rambo-1-2?variant=32554065756269) motherboard running [Prusa MK3 Firmware](https://github.com/prusa3d/Prusa-Firmware).
 IG's Prusa currently has an E3D Revo Six hotend and .4mm Revo nozzle.
 Interact with this printer via an SD card and the clicky button Marlin graphical display.

 <h4 id="prusa-overview"> </h4>